-- Support school, district, and classroom rules for student behavior and ensure that their children conduct themselves according to district standards. - Provide the school with their current address and, when available, current telephone numbers. - Ensure student attendance at school.
+- Support school, district, classroom and school-related activity rules for student behavior and ensure that their children conduct themselves according to district standards. - Provide the school with their current address and, when available, current telephone numbers. - Ensure student attendance at school.
 By state law, student attendance is the responsibility of parents and guardians. - Provide the appropriate school personnel with any student information that will affect the student's ability to learn and the student's behavior. - Read, acknowledge, and understand these rules and the rules applicable to their children's conduct while they are at school.